Odhiambo-Michael-Allan/Kson/README.md

 # Kson
-A JSON serialization and deserialization library for java objects
+A JSON serialization and deserialization library for java objects.
+Written in Kotlin and based on https://github.com/yole/jkid